angelalopezcardona/eyetrackpy/README.md

 ### 2. Data Processor
 Tools for processing and analyzing eye tracking data, including:
-- Raw data cleaning and filtering
-- Fixation detection algorithms
-- Data validation and transformation
+- Words straction from images
+- Algorithms to asign fixations to words

 ### 3. Data printer
 Visualization tools for:
-- Heatmap generation
 - Scanpath visualization
-- Temporal attention patterns
+- Reading measures over text
-- Saliency map overlays
+- Saliency map

 ## Examples
 The `examples` folder contains practical implementations demonstrating how to: